 By Allan C. Stover

-The U.S. occasionally takes unpopular actions to "protect its national interests," and you may be, as I have been, caught in the middle.
+The U.S. occasionally takes very unpopular actions in parts of the world to "protect its national interests," and you may be, as I have been, caught in the middle.
 While you cannot eliminate all anti-American reactions, you can reduce their intensity.
-The easiest method is to lie about your nationality and claim citizenship in a country that no one dislikes, like Canada.
-To hide your identity and nationality, put your suitcase identification under a strap, wear clothes that don't identify you as an American or a wealthy tourist, and memorize your passport information so you can fill out forms without showing your passport.
+The easiest method, though not always easy to pull off, is to lie about your nationality and claim citizenship in a country that no one dislikes, such as Canada.
+To hide your identity and nationality, put your suitcase identification under a strap, wear clothes that don't identify you as an American or a wealthy tourist, and memorize your passport information so you can fill out forms without actually showing your passport.

-Here are other ways to increase your travel security:
+Here are other six other key ways to increase your travel security:

 1. Become publicly apolitical.
 When someone confronts you about something your country did, simply acknowledge in as few words as possible that they might have a point, then change the subject.